How I Use Obsidian as a CMS for my Website

 ---

 The script I use parses this data with gray-matter.
-If public both exists and is set to true, then I add the file name to a set of public files.
+If public both exists and is set to true, then I add the file name to the public files set.
 This is all I do on the first pass.

-Why have a public files set?
-Why loop through files twice?
-Because, Obsidian is based on wiki links, and as such, one file will reference an arbitrary number of other files within Obsidian.
+Obsidian is based on wiki links.
+One file will reference an arbitrary number of other files within Obsidian.
 How to handle these wiki links depends on whether those other files are public.
-If a linked file is not public, then the link is removed, and it becomes plaintext.
+If a linked file is not public, then the link should be removed and instead rendered as plaintext.
 Otherwise, it needs to undergo further processing to be turned into an HTML link.

 Parse public files